stack-of-tasks/ros2_control_bolt/doc/Forward_Position_Bolt.md

 - If you need more than 4 positions, you can add some extra ones, but you must add them in the following order a `goal_names[]`
 `line 7` and `add a line for the position`, for example pos5.

-- You can also play with the value `wait_sec_between_publish` `line 5`, for Bolt be faster reduce it and for Bolt be slower raise it.
+- You can also play with the value `wait_sec_between_publish` `line 5`.
+For Bolt to be faster reduce it and for Bolt be slower raise it.

 - Now that you have created your `own cycle`, you have  to `launch` the file to see Bolt moving.